 By 1914, the year Benjamin Briscoe established Briscoe Motor Corporation in Jackson, both Briscoe and the city were automotive manufacturing veterans.
 Benjamin Briscoe’s initial automotive venture was as the financier behind the formation of Buick Manufacturing Company in 1902.
 His second automotive venture came in 1903 with the formation of a partnership with Jonathan D. Maxwell.

 This partnership culminated with the creation of Maxwell-Briscoe Motor Company in 1905.
 Briscoe utilized this successful endeavor to create the United States Motor Company, a General Motors styled conglomerate that collapsed in 1912.

 His next endeavor proved to be even less successful.
 Hoping to capitalize on the cyclecar craze, Benjamin and his brother Frank established Briscoe Freres in France and imported the cars into the United States under the Argo name.

 Undaunted by his string of failures, Briscoe, with the financial resources of the Swift family of Chicago as the cornerstone, launched the Briscoe Motor Corporation on a solid foundation in Jackson.
 The companies’ initial offering debuted at the New York Automobile Show in 1914 to mixed reviews, largely the result of unconventional styling.

 Until the companies demise in 1921, highly unorthodox thinking dominated the boardroom.
-For 1916, the company promoted vehicles with advertisement that proclaimed, “”Buy the Four.
+In 1916, the company promoted vehicles with an advertisement that proclaimed, “Buy the Four.
 Use it a month.
 If then you decide you want the Eight, simply pay the difference and a small charge for installation work.”